 2. Whey protein isolate

 Whey Isolate contains 90% to 95% protein or higher—contains less lactose and fat than standard whey.
 This is achieved through processing techniques to remove the fats and coagulation from the powder.
 It is smoother and gives you the most bang for your buck if you are a serious competitor.
 You may choose to include it during your prep-cycle.
-Using it all-year would not be the ideal choice.
+Using it all-year would not be the ideal choice due to its price.

 3. Whey protein hydrolysate

-Isolate can be further processed to further remove coagulation and fat leaving almost nothing but pure protein behind.
+Isolate can be further processed to remove virtually all existing coagulation and fat leaving almost nothing but pure protein behind.
 Commonly known as hydrolyzed whey and it contains up to 99% protein per serving.
 This warrants a much higher price and is used only by top-tier athletes that monitor every gram consumed.
 This segment of whey has been pre-digested, so it gets absorbed faster.

 Whey is the way